CodeMonsterPHD/PneumoLLM/README.md

-# [Code] PneumoLLM: Harnessing the Power of Large Language Model for Pneumoconiosis Diagnosis
+#PneumoLLM: Harnessing the Power of Large Language Model for Pneumoconiosis Diagnosis

 Updated on 2023.12.06